MicrosoftDocs/azure-ai-docs/articles/search/index-add-scoring-profiles.md

 <a name="weighted-fields"></a>

-### Using weighted fields
+## Use weighted fields

-Use weighted fields when field context is important and queries are full text search.
+Use weighted fields when field context is important and queries include searchable string fields.
 For example, if a query includes the term "airport", you might want "airport" in the Description field to have more weight than in the HotelName.

-Weighted fields are composed of a searchable field and a positive number that is used as a multiplier.
+Weighted fields are name-value pairs composed of a searchable field and a positive number that is used as a multiplier.
 If the original field score of HotelName is 3, the boosted score for that field becomes 6, contributing to a higher overall score for the parent document itself.

 ```json
 "scoringProfiles": [